agnesxlu/J296FinalProject/README.md

 ![Racial composition of rent relief program applicants in Richmond](/race.png)

+In addition, according to the statistics offered on the dashboard of Housing Is Key, most applicants have low income and more than half of the applicants are middle-aged, from 31 to 50.

 For those unable to pay rent after April 1, Traylor said the Rent Program provides a mediation for landlords and tenants to come up with an update of each other's situation and set up possible payment plans.

 But the end of rent relief does not mean the end of all sources of financial assistance.